CarrieForle/pixdl/README.md

 # pixdl

-A [Pixiv](https://www.pixiv.net/) illustration downloader.
-Account is not required.
+An image downloader.
+Supporting:
+- Pixiv
+- Twitter

+To enable support for Twitter resources, Microsoft Edge must be installed and [msedgerdriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) must reside in the program directory.

 ```
 pixdl -h
 ```

 ```
-Usage: pixdl.exe

-DESCRIPTION
 pixdl is a pixiv illustration downloader.

-USAGE
+Usage: pixdl.exe [OPTIONS] [RESOURCES]

+Arguments:
+  [RESOURCES]  The resources to download

+Options:
+      --force-login  Start login process on startup
+  -h, --help         Print help
+  -V, --version      Print version

 On startup, pixdl will find "write.txt" in the program directory. pixdl will create it if it couldn't find "write.txt".
 This is where you put resources to download.
+You may also supply resources as command line argument.

 A resource is a URL linked to the things you want to download and optionally a bunch of options specific to that resource.
-There is only one kind of resource: pixiv.
-In the future I might support more.

 In "write.txt", each resource is separated by a newline.
-Each line contains a URL and optionally some options.
-The URL and each option are separated by a whitespace.
+When supplying argument it's separated by comma.
+The URL and options of a resource are separated by a whitespace.

+RESOURCE OPTIONS:
-In a pixiv resource, the URL should looks like "https://www.pixiv.net/artworks/<illust_id>".
-If there are multiple artworks for a given URL, you can optionally specify either a range (<start>..<end>) or any number of index of illustration to only download some of the files.
+For a Pixiv or Twitter resource, if there are multiple artworks (or subresources) for a given URL, you can optionally specify any number of either range (<start>..<end>) or index of subresources to only download some of the files.
 The index starts from 1 and the range are inclusive.
 Not specifying any will download all artworks.

-For example: "https://www.pixiv.net/artworks/1234 1..2" will download the first and second illustration.
+For example: "https:///www.pixiv.net/artworks/1234 1..2" will download the first and second illustration.
 ```

 # Download